-(3) Only properties that have a signed contract with the Applicant prior to the date of filing the application were identified as "participating."
+(3) Only properties located within the Facility Site were identified as "participating."
 Other properties were designated "non-participating."

 7(i) Evaluation of Ambient Pre-Construction Baseline Noise Conditions

 An evaluation of ambient pre-construction baseline noise conditions was conducted for approximately 15 days in 2023 by using the $L{90}$ statistical and the $L{eq}$ energy based noise descriptors, and by following the recommendations included in ANSI/ASA S3/SC 1.100 -2014-ANSI/ASA S12.100-2014 American National Standard entitled Methods to Define and Measure the Residual Sound in Protected Natural and Quiet Residential Areas.
 The full details of the ambient pre-construction sound level measurement program are found in Appendix 7-C.